Ana287/nlp-bundestag-speeches/README.md

 ## Acesss Dataframes

-The dataframes resulting from the different analyses have been saved to a pickle format and can be accessed via Zenodo:
+The dataframes resulting from the different analyses have been saved to a pickle format and can be accessed via [Zenodo](https://doi.org/10.5281/zenodo.10895276).